Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 One might say a spiritual healer’s role is to help “heal the soul.”

-Who Seeks Spiritual Healing—and Why Now
+Who Seeks Spiritual Healers—and Why Now

 Who needs a spiritual healer?
 Why would someone seek out such a healer?